koiosonline/legacy-app.koios.world/src/articles/blockchain/bc-1-1-11-ledgernomics-recap.md

 Why are decentralized ledgers inefficient in design?
 Because we need some time to catch up with the single source of truth / to reach consensus!
 It is an exciting time.
 We are on the front end of creating new forms of ledgers.
 As we've shown you, this possibly creates new societies.
 With new forms of governments, new states of trust, new economies.
 We might now have a shot to solve some of the problems with the commons.

-## Homework 1.1.11 Ledgernomics recap
+## Portfolio assignment 1.1.11 Ledgernomics recap

 Chapter check: can you accomplish the chapter learning goals?
+Free of format.

 * Describe in my own words what a ledger is by explaining why this is important for society as well as me personally (understand)
 * Reflect on what a perfect ledger is by illustrating that we are still far away from this type of ledger (analyze )